Organizational Research Methods: Storytelling in Action

 7. Planetary level of whole cosmos

-Here we will draw on dialectical critical realism (Bhakar, 1975, 1993, 2010, and spiritual accents.
+Here we will draw on dialectical critical realism (Bharat, 1975, 1993, 2010, and spiritual accents.
 We admit that Bhaskar’s work is controversial, with some critical realists ignoring the spiritual aspects, and others including them.

 Nested Open Systems